Excalibur (film): Plot

-In the Dark Ages, the sorcerer Merlin retrieves the magical sword Excalibur from the Lady of the Lake for Uther Pendragon.
-Merlin also agrees to help Uther seduce Igrayne, the Duke of Cornwall's wife, in exchange for “what issues from your lust".
-With Merlin's magic, Uther tricks Igrayne into sleeping with him while Cornwall dies in battle.
-Her daughter Morgana, however, sees through Uther's illusion.
-Nine months later, Igrayne gives birth to Arthur, and Merlin comes for the boy.
-Furious, Uther chases after Merlin, but gets ambushed by Cornwall's surviving men.
-Before dying, Uther thrusts Excalibur into a large stone.
-Merlin declares that he who pulls the sword from the stone shall be king.
+In the Dark Ages, the sorcerer Merlin retrieves the magical sword Excalibur from the Lady of the Lake for Uther Pendragon, who is declared king.
+In exchange for their future child, Merlin helps Uther seduce Igrayne, the Duke of Cornwall's wife, while the Duke dies in battle.
+Igrayne gives birth to Arthur, and Merlin takes the boy.
+Ambushed by the Duke's men, a dying Uther thrusts Excalibur into a stone, as Merlin declares that he who pulls the sword from the stone shall be king.